 After Tom finished the 2004 Worwyk album The Hanging Man, he decided he needed to find a real vocalist to take the music to a new level.
 He found vocalist Mike O'hara while browsing the music site Soundclick and the two hooked up to record the 2006 release In Solitude, which sold well and finally got Worwyk attention with the international metal scene.
 Mike's aggressive, modern voice fit perfectly with Tom's riffs.
 Mike wasn't able to do more than one album though so Tom went out looking for another vocalist.
 Tom came across vocalist Jason Russo's myspace page so he contacted him and asked if he was interested in collaborating on a new album.
 Once Jason was able to set up a home studio, he agreed to sing on Malignant, the highly anticipated follow up to In Solitude, released in 2009.
 The album had 10 new songs of true metal highlighted by Jason's dynamic vocals and Tom's crunching yet melodic guitar work.
 Lyrically, the album continued to deal with the topical themes started with In Solitude, including medicine, religion, abuse and human behavior.
 Tom and Jason continued to work on new songs and released the album Shadows Black in 2013, a natural progression from Malignant which refined the traditional metal style Worwyk has developed over the years.

 Since the release of Shadows Black, Tom went back into the Worwyk archives and re-recorded a few songs with Jason singing on the new versions.
 The two also collaborated on a song for a rock musical called Metatron.
 Worwyk has been on hold for a while now and during that time Tom wrote and recorded a new album called Your World for his side project Shadows Black.
 The songs use male/female vocal loops and feature a more synth driven sound as compared to the traditional metal of Worwyk.
 Tom also started a new project called Insynirator and released a new album entitled Lost in the Darkness late in 2017.
 Worwyk released a new album called Decapitator in 2018 consisting of brand new songs and some older tunes recorded with Jason in 2014/15.
 In 2019, Tom started a new project band called Divisiv, which combines gothic, orchestral and traditional metal with clean and aggressive vocals, and released the album Adharma in the summer of 2019.
 Tom released the new Worwyk album Demons to Some in August of 2020 which features 13 songs - an hour of traditional metal - with guest musicians, past vocalists and all new music.
-Currently Tom is working on the next Divisiv album which should be released late summer of 2021.
+Tom released the second Divisiv album Burn It Down in June of 2021.